mattpker/pm2-slack/README.md

 - username (string) - Set the username used in Slack for posting the message.
 By default this is the hostname of the server.
 - buffer (bool) - Enable/Disable buffering of messages.
 Messages that occur in short time will be concatenated together and posted as a single slack message.
 Default: true
 - buffer_seconds (int) - If buffering is enables, all messages are stored for this interval.
 If no new messages comes in this interval, buffered message(s) are sended to Slack.
-If new message comes in this interval, the "timer" will be reseted and buffer starts waiting for the new interval for a new next message. *Note: Puspose is reduction of push notifications on Slack clients.* Default: 1
+If new message comes in this interval, the "timer" will be reseted and buffer starts waiting for the new interval for a new next message. *Note: Puspose is reduction of push notifications on Slack clients.* Default: 2
 - buffer_max_seconds (int) - If time exceed this time, the buffered messages are always sent to Slack, even if new messages are still comming in interval (property `buffer_seconds`).
-Default: 60
+Default: 20
 - queue_max (int) - Maximum number of messages, that can be send in one Slack message (in one bufferring round).
 When the queue exceeds this maximum, next messages are suppresesed and replaced with message "`Next XX messages have been suppressed.`".
 Default: 100

 Set these options in the same way you subscribe to events.

-Example: The following configuration options will enable message buffering, and set the buffer duration to 2 seconds.
-All messages that occur within maximum 2 seconds delay between two neighboring messages will be concatenated into a single slack message.
+Example: The following configuration options will enable message buffering, and set the buffer duration to 5 seconds.
+All messages that occur within maximum 5 seconds delay between two neighboring messages will be concatenated into a single slack message.

 ```
 pm2 set pm2-slack:username pm2-user
-pm2 set pm2-slack:buffer true
-pm2 set pm2-slack:buffer_seconds 2
+pm2 set pm2-slack:buffer_seconds 5
 ```

-Note: In this example, the maximum total delay for messages is still 60 seconds (default value for `buffer_max_seconds`).
+Note: In this example, the maximum total delay for messages is still 20 seconds (default value for `buffer_max_seconds`).
 After this time, the buffer will be flushed everytime and all messages will be sent.